In recent years, online banking has revolutionised financial services.

 Better rates and lower fees

-As online banks don’t have the same overheads as traditional banks, they’re able to pass these savings on to their customers.
+As online banking institutions don’t have the same overheads as traditional banks, they’re able to pass these savings on to their customers.

 This can result in better interest rates on your savings accounts or potentially lower or fewer fees when you use a paid service, such as transferring or withdrawing money abroad.